-- The purchase of donor embryos, donor eggs or donor sperm. - Obtaining sperm from a person not covered under this plan. - Infertility treatment when a successful pregnancy could have been obtained through less costly treatment. - Infertility treatment when either partner has had voluntary sterilization surgery, with or without surgical reversal, regardless of post reversal results.
-This includes tubal ligation, hysterectomy and vasectomy only if obtained as a form of voluntary sterilization. - Infertility treatment when infertility is due to a natural physiologic process such as age related ovarian insufficiency (e.g. perimenopause, menopause) as measured by an unmedicated FSH level at or above 19 on cycle day two or three of your menstrual period. - Treatment for dependent children. - Injectable infertility medication, including but not limited to menotropins, hCG, and GnRH agonists.
+- The donor's care in a donor egg cycle.
+This includes, but is not limited to, screening fees, lab test fees and charges associated with donor care as part of donor egg retrievals or transfers. - A gestational carrier's care, including transfer of the embryo to the carrier.
+A gestational carrier is a woman who has a fertilized egg from another woman placed in her uterus and who carries the resulting pregnancy on behalf of another person. - All charges associated with or in support of surrogacy arrangements for you or the surrogate.
+A surrogate is a female carrying her own genetically related child with the intention of the child being raised by someone else, including the biological father. - Home ovulation prediction kits or home pregnancy tests. - The purchase of donor embryos or donor eggs. - Obtaining sperm from a person not covered under this plan. - Infertility treatment when either partner has had voluntary sterilization surgery, with or without surgical reversal, regardless of post reversal results.
+This includes tubal ligation, hysterectomy and vasectomy only if obtained as a form of voluntary sterilization. - Infertility treatment when infertility is due to a natural physiologic process such as age related ovarian insufficiency (e.g., perimenopause, menopause) as measured by an unmedicated FSH level at or above 19 on cycle day two or three of your menstrual period or other abnormal testing results as outlined in Aetna's infertility clinical policy. - Treatment for dependent children, except for fertility preservation as described above. - Injectable infertility medication, including but not limited to menotropins, hCG, and GnRH agonists.